robiutft/awesome-digital-nomads/README.md

 - [Teleport](https://teleport.org/) - Compare cities on quality of life, cost of living, salaries and more.
 - [OpenSignal](https://opensignal.com/) - Get better signal, find free Wifi and see which operator is best in your location.
 - [Quanto Custa Viajar](https://quantocustaviajar.com/) - Information about how much it costs to travel for a specific place.
 In PT-BR.
+- [RoamRank](https://roamrank.com) - City guides and location insights for digital nomads with neighbourhood heatmaps and cost of living data.

 ## Insurance
 - [World Nomads](https://www.worldnomads.com/) - Travel insurance for short and long periods, with possiblity to cover the whole world.